prasmussen/gdrive/README.md

 the speed can be improved in the future by uploading several files concurrently.
 To learn more see usage and the examples below.

+## Client Credentials
+By default, gdrive uses OAuth2 client credentials (client id and secret) in order to allow it to use Google's Drive APIs on behalf of the user.
+The credentials are set inside gdrive by default.
+Unfortunately this means that the rate limit of API usage is shared amongst all gdrive users globally.
+It has become common for the rate limit to be exceeded, causing gdrive to stop stop working.

+To get around this, gdrive now supports loading external OAuth2 client credentials.

+Generate your new credentials in the Google API Console, name the credentials file `client_id.json` and move it to the gdrive config directory.
+Then delete `token_v2.json` to reauthenticate using the new credentials.

+One side effect to note is that existing sync directories will not work after the credentials change because sync sets credential specific properties on the files (appProperty).

 ### Service Account
 For server to server communication, where user interaction is not a viable option, is it possible to use a service account, as described in this [Google document](https://developers.google.com/identity/protocols/OAuth2ServiceAccount).
 If you want to use a service account, instead of being interactively prompted for authentication, you need to use the `--service-account <serviceAccountCredentials>` global option, where `serviceAccountCredentials` is a file in JSON format obtained through the Google API Console, and its location is relative to the config dir.

 #### .gdriveignore
 Placing a .gdriveignore in the root of your sync directory can be used to